Application to the Nursing Major

 - Influenza vaccine

 An annual influenza vaccine or declination statement will be required per clinical agency requirements.
-An email will be sent from the Nursing Department with instructions during the fall semester.

 In addition to these requirements, students are expected to comply with contractual requirements specified by clinical facilities which may not be limited to the items identified above.
 Students will be notified by email if there are additional requirements prior to clinical experiences.